CiscoDevNet/webex-integration-sample/README.md

 ## More about Cisco Spark integrations

 Spark Apps incarn Cisco Spark’s extensibility.

 By creating custom Spark apps, developers can tie together existing software with Cisco Spark and instantly promote their Apps.
 For example, add the [“Jira Integration”](https://depot.ciscospark.com/integrations/Y2lzY29zcGFyazovL3VzL0FQUExJQ0FUSU9OLzQwYjk2ZTQzLTZkNmQtNDJjZS1iODk0LWU0MmVhNWJjMDJmNA) to Rooms and your teams will be notified as Jira issues (whether EPIC, Story, Task or Bugs) are updated.

 Spark integrations are a way for your apps to request permission to invoke the Spark APIs on behalf of other Spark users.
-The process used to request permission is called an OAuth Grant Flow, and is documented in the [Integrations guide] (https://developer.ciscospark.com/authentication.html).
+The process used to request permission is called an OAuth Grant Flow, and is documented in the [Integrations guide](https://developer.ciscospark.com/authentication.html).

 You can experiment the flow in DevNet Learning lab [“Understand the OAuth Grant flow of Spark Integrations”](https://learninglabs.cisco.com/tracks/collab-cloud/business-messaging/collab-spark-auth/step/1).